-- Static variable names may be started with a letter ‘s’.
+- Static variable names may be started with the letter ‘s’.

-- Global variable names must start a with letter ‘g’.
+- Global variable names must start with the letter ‘g’.

 - Use of upper-case letters to define global constants with ‘_’ as a separator.

-- Block allignment : Every block of code and curly braces must be alligned.
+- Block alignment : Every block of code and curly braces must be aligned.

 - Short Functions: All functions and methods must limit themselves to a single page and must not be lengthy.